logo

 Price Ceiling

-Shambhavee and Sam discussed simple and compound interest, including formulas and practical applications.
-Sam worked through a compound interest problem, calculating both the total amount and the interest.
-They scheduled a follow-up session for Monday to review the material and begin a new topic.
+Shambhavee and Sam discussed the differences between simple and compound interest, including formulas and practical examples.
+Sam worked through a problem to calculate compound interest.
+They scheduled another session for Monday to discuss a new topic and review the sheet again.

 Amount vs. Interest